Best Neighborhoods for Expats in Brussels

 Etterbeek 1040 (Cinquantenaire, Place Jourdan)

-Etterbeek combines the best of vibrant city living with easy access to the European Quarter, Schuman district and Montgomery—making this neighborhood a popular option with the wider international and expat community.
+Etterbeek combines the best of vibrant city living with easy access to the European Quarter, Schuman district, and Montgomery—making it a top choice for expats in Brussels looking for convenience and charm.

-While Etterbeek exudes a residential charm, you’ll find several excellent shopping areas, easy access to public transportation, and the renowned Place Jourdan, home to one of Belgium’s most famous frites stands: Chez Antoine.
+While Etterbeek exudes a residential feel, you’ll find Brussels homes for rent in a mix of classic townhouses and modern apartments.
+The area offers excellent shopping, expat-friendly amenities, and the renowned Place Jourdan, home to one of Belgium’s most famous frites stands: Chez Antoine.

-Parc du Cinquantenaire and its magnificent arch anchor this neighborhood, providing a beautiful green space surrounded by a cultural arcade that houses the Royal Military Museum, Art & History Museum, and the Autoworld vintage car showcase.
-This park is also host to many festivals and events throughout the year.
+At the heart of Etterbeek is Parc du Cinquantenaire, a beautiful green space surrounded by cultural landmarks like the Royal Military Museum, Art & History Museum, and the Autoworld vintage car showcase.
+This park also hosts expat-friendly events and festivals throughout the year.